SumiTomohiko/fsyscall2/doc/index.rst

 fsyscall
 ********

-NOTICE: fsyscall is under development.
-Some features described in this documentation are not still implemented.
+.. attention:: fsyscall is under development.
+Some features described in this
+    documentation are not still implemented.

 .. contents:: Table of contents